skypilot-org/skypilot/docs/source/reference/faq.rst

 PyTorch 2.2.0 failed on SkyPilot clusters.
 What should I do?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The latest PyTorch release (2.2.0) has a version conflict with the default cuDNN version on SkyPilot clusters.
-To fix this, you can:
+The latest PyTorch release (2.2.0) has a version conflict with the default cuDNN version on SkyPilot clusters, which may raise a segmentation fault when you run the job.

+To fix this, you can choose one of the following solutions:

-1. Use older version of PyTorch (like 2.1.0) instead of 2.2.0;
+1. Use older version of PyTorch (like 2.1.0) instead of 2.2.0, i.e. :code:`pip install "torch<2.2"`;
-2. Remove the cuDNN from the cluster's :code:`LD_LIBRARY_PATH` by adding the following line to the task definition:
+2. Remove the cuDNN from the cluster's :code:`LD_LIBRARY_PATH` by adding the following line to your task:

 .. code-block:: yaml